 (i) Program manager (or designee) at the local Department/AAA office.
 This is the first level of review for terminations pending appeal described in section (4) of this rule.

 (ii) Department Central Office.
 This is the second level of appeal for terminations pending appeal described in section (4) of this rule.
 This is the only level of review for immediate terminations described in section (3) of this rule.

 (i) A homecare worker may file a request for a hearing with the local office if all levels of administrative review have been exhausted and the homecare worker continues to dispute the Department’s decision.
 The local office files the request with the Office of Administrative Hearings as described in OAR chapter 137, division 003.
 The request for the hearing must be filed with the local office within 30 calendar days of the date of the written notice from the Department — Central Office.

 (ii) When the Department refers a contested case under these rules to the Office of Administrative Hearings, the Department indicates on the referral whether the Department is authorizing a proposed order, a proposed and final order, or a final order.

 (iii) No additional hearing rights have been granted to homecare workers by this rule other than the right to a hearing on the Department’s decision to terminate the homecare worker's provider enrollment.

-(d) A written response of the outcome of the administrative review shall be sent to the homecare worker within 10 business days of the review date.
+(d) A written response of the outcome of the administrative review is sent to the homecare worker within 10 business days of the review date.

-(e) If the administrative review determines that the decision to immediately terminate the provider enrollment was unjustified, the reviewer or designee shall have the provider enrollment restored to active status and any earned benefits such as paid leave reinstated.
-The written response shall notify the homecare worker that the provider enrollment shall be restored.
+(e) If the administrative review determines that the decision to immediately terminate the provider enrollment was unjustified, the reviewer or designee must have the provider enrollment restored to active status and any earned benefits such as paid leave reinstated.
+The written response must notify the homecare worker that the provider enrollment is restored.

 Stats.
 Implemented: ORS 410.070